 The measures used in the calculation are consistent with the Minnesota Statewide Quality Reporting and Measurement System, which includes measures from state- and nationally-recognized sources, such as Minnesota Community Measurement, HEDIS, and other NQF-endorsed measures.
-The measures are developed by Minnesota Community Measurement, and incorporated by reference into Minnesota Rules, Parts 4654.0100 to 4654.0800.
-The measures are posted on the Minnesota Department's of Health website, webpage describing Integrated Health Partnerships, and are updated once per year.
-The current measures are at:http://www.health.state.mn.us/healthreform/measurement/adoptedrule/ index.html.
-The updates will be incorporated into this demonstration as they occur.
-The measures that are in effect in this rule on the first day of each participation year and will be the measures that are used for that participation year.
-The IHP demonstration allows for some substitution of measures as appropriate for the population and upon DHS Department approval.
-In addition, some measures that are not applicable to the population may not be used in measuring quality in this demonstration.
+The measures are posted on the Department's webpage describing Integrated Health Partnerships, and are updated once per year.
+The updates will be incorporated into this the demonstration IHP program each participation year and will be the measures used for that participation year.
+The IHP demonstration program allows for some substitution of measures as appropriate for the population and upon Department approval.

 The state will calculate an overall quality score for each IHP by assigning points to each measure, calculating a composite quality score for each measure category (e.g. clinical, patient experience) and assigning a weight to each measure category.
-The percentage of total points earned is multiplied by the shared savings amount subject to quality in the applicable participation year.
+The percentage of total points earned is multiplied by the shared savings or losses amount subject to quality in the applicable participation year.
 The thresholds for each measure will be applied consistently amongst participating IHP entities.

 Attribution methodology: populations excluded.
 For purposes of both the base year and the participation year TCOC and other performance measures, attribution of patients occurs at the beginning and the end of the year using retrospective claims data.
 Participants will be attributed to one IHP provider at a time.
-Attribution will be done using a hierarchical process as follows: 29.
-Integrated Care Models (FFS Primary Care Case Management) Integrated Health Partnership (IHP) Demonstration, Payment Adjustment (continued).
+Attribution will be done using a hierarchical process as follows:

+29. Integrated Care Models (FFS Primary Care Case Management) Integrated Health Partnership (IHP) DemonstrationProgram, Payment Adjustment (continued).

-- Participants actively participating in receiving care coordination through a certified health care home (see item 5a of Attachments 3.1-A and 3.1-B), a behavioral health home as described in Attachment 3.1-H, or other mechanism that provides a comprehensive system of care coordination for Medicaid beneficiaries, as determined by the state. - Participants for whom a plurality of their evaluation and management visits/encounters are with a primary care physician participating in the IHP demonstration; - Participants for whom a plurality of their evaluation and management visits/encounters are with a demonstrationparticipating, non-primary care physician;
+- 1. Participants actively receiving care coordination through a certified health care home (see item 5a of Attachments 3.1-A and 3.1-B), a behavioral health home as described in Attachment 3.1-H, or other mechanism that provides a comprehensive system of care coordination for Medicaid beneficiaries, as determined by the state. - 2.
+Participants for whom a plurality of their evaluation and management visits/encounters are with a primary care physician participating in the IHP demonstrationprogram; - 3.
+Participants for whom a plurality of their evaluation and management visits/encounters are with a demonstration IHP-participating, non-primary care physician;